kaysalawu/azure-network-terraform/1-hub-and-spoke/3-hub-spoke-nva-single-region/README.md

 C        192.168.10.10 is directly connected, Loopback0
 ```

-We can see our hub and spoke Vnet ranges are learned dynamically via BGP.
+We can see the Vnet ranges learned dynamically via BGP.

-**8.5.** Display BGP information by typing `show ip bgp`.
+**8.5.** Display BGP information by typing `show ip bgp` and pressing the space bar to show the complete output.

 ```sh
 show ip bgp